LearnersGuild/partners/Hiring-Documents/Guide-to-Your-Equity.md

 The exercise price is how much Learners Guild stock was worth when you received the stock option grant.
 Figuring out the right number for this (one that keeps the IRS happy, but also helps make option grants valuable) is important.
 Investors in Learners Guild get *Preferred Stock* with some special privileges (more on that below) so we don’t want to use the same valuation they paid to price your Common Stock.

 The lower the exercise price for Common Stock, the more money your options will earn you, so it’s in our best interest to make this price really low.
 Traditionally, companies would divide the Preferred Stock price by 10 or more and use that price, but the IRS decided that was unfair, so now private companies are required to undergo something called a 409a valuation to determine the exercise price of our stock.
 The valuation is good for a whole year or until we raise more money.
 (We are currently in the process of getting our 409A Valuation)

+There are currently 15,175,000 outstanding shares in our cap table.

 ## Taxes